darkocejkov/youtube-copy/README.md

-# youtube-copy
+# youtube-copy-react

-> a chrome extension tools built with Vite + Vanilla-ts, and Manifest v3
+> a chrome extension tools built with Vite + React-ts, and Manifest v3

 ## Installing